A video is ready on YouTube:

 It takes about an hour to paddle up to the Halston Bridge and beyond to the CN Bridge.
 A train was crossing the bridge as I paddled underneath and around the pylons.

 There are extensive sandbars and shallows along the North Thompson River.
-Along the eastern banks are signs of beaver activity, including a lodge, several belly slides, and chewed off willows and red ossier dogwood.
+Along the eastern banks are signs of beaver activity, including a lodge, several belly slides, and chewed off willows and red osier dogwood.
 Great blue herons stood on the shoreline and bald eagles watched from the cottonwoods.

 This is a hard workout paddling upstream on the North Thompson, but it is an easy paddle back down to the confluence.
 The hard work starts again, paddling back upriver to the Black Bridge, then the Red Bridge on the way to Pioneer Park.